James-Lingmeng-Li/gender_classifier/README.md

 python3 gender_classifier.py
 ```

-Prints the  best classifier based on the data set (gender.csv).
+Prints the  best classifier based on the data set, `gender.csv` .
 Classifiers include SVC, Linear SVC, and Nearest Centroid.

 Enter height (cm), weight (kg), and shoe size (eu).
 Result is the gender predicted by the best classifier.